cawasser/chocolate/docs/client.md

 _fig.
 4_

-> Note: There is absolutely NO error checking on this modal, so if you mak any mistakes (typos, incorrect or missing parameters,
+> Note: There is absolutely NO error checking on this modal, so if you make any mistakes (typos, incorrect or missing parameters,
 > etc.) the modal will NOT help you out.
-User Beware!
+User Be Careful!

 ### RabbitMQ Console

-You can also look at the RabbitMQ console to see the message traffic and even examine the messages themselves.
+If you prefer, you can also look at the RabbitMQ console to see the message traffic and even examine the messages themselves.

+> Note: if you have any consumers running they will likely grab messages published to their queues so quickly that
+> the console, which only updates every few seconds, can't keep up.
+It's best to use the console when you DON'T start any
+> consumers.